cyyber/zvmc/README.md

-# ZVMC
+# QRVMC

 [![chat: on gitter][gitter badge]][Gitter]
 [![readme style: standard][readme style standard badge]][standard readme]

-> Zond Client-VM Connector API
+> QRL Client-VM Connector API

-The ZVMC is the low-level ABI between Zond Virtual Machines (ZVMs) and Zond Clients.
-On the ZVM side it supports classic ZVM1 and [zwasm].
+The QRVMC is the low-level ABI between Quantum Resistant Virtual Machines (QRVMs) and QRL Clients.
+On the QRVM side it supports classic QRVM1 and [zwasm].
-On the Client-side it defines the interface for ZVM implementations to access Zond environment and state.
+On the Client-side it defines the interface for QRVM implementations to access QRL environment and state.

 ## Usage